 It wasn’t until someone asked me to be a member of my department's PEER Support Team when I realized how much trauma I was truly dealing with.
 I attended formal training to recognize and understand the effects of stress, learn valuable listening skills, and learn how to refer officers to various forms of assistance if needed.
 I had a deep desire to help others, but beneath it all, I think I was looking for a way to help myself.

 After joining the PEER Support Team, I worked two critical incidents within three months of each other that were extremely difficult for me.
 The first crime shocked the community and the second shocked our law enforcement family.
 I started experiencing symptoms of PTSD and eventually concluded that I no longer wanted to work in the CSI unit.
 I tested and promoted to Sergeant and retired a year and a half later.

 This website, along with the Facebook, Twitter, and Instagram pages, were all created to connect women in law enforcement for inspiration and empowerment.
-I created a private, closed Facebook group to be a safe place to discuss hurts, trials, traumas, and similar stories that we can relate to without judgement.

 Being in law enforcement is a calling.
 It's hard work that affects us physically and emotionally.
 Connection and self-care are very important.
 The Thin Blue Line 4 Women is here to support you in any way we can!